rabbal/DNTFrameworkCore/README.md

 }
 ```

-In DNTFrameworkCore.EntityFramework [there is no dependency to AutoMapper](https://cezarypiatek.github.io/post/why-i-dont-use-automapper/) or other mapper libraries, then you can do mapping between Entity and Model manually by implementing MapToModel and MapToEntity abstract methods.
+In DNTFrameworkCore.EFCore [there is no dependency to AutoMapper](https://cezarypiatek.github.io/post/why-i-dont-use-automapper/) or other mapper libraries, then you can do mapping between Entity and Model manually by implementing MapToModel and MapToEntity abstract methods.

 **Implement API Controller**
 ```c#